 Here are a few examples of high-level product goals that will help you drive your product forward:

-Goals will determine the direction of your product and drive the smaller, short-term goals and actions necessary for the strategy execution - initiatives.
-You can set the goals in a separate folder where all the stakeholders can keep an eye on them, while the product owner and product manager can edit and update this folder.
+The goals you set will determine the direction of your product and drive the smaller, short-term goals and actions necessary for the strategy execution.
+You can set the goals in a separate folder where stakeholders can keep an eye on them, and give editing access only to the product owner and product manager.